fruktkartan/fruktsam/README.md

 (`--app fruktkartan-api-dev` for the development database)

-TODO: when using the development database, generated links still point at fruktkartan.se
+TODO: even when using the development database, generated links, API calls etc still point at fruktkartan.se, fruktkartan-api.herokuapp.com, etc